-Leslie Carruthers: Oh and welcome.
+Leslie Carruthers: Hello and welcome.
 You’re dealing with the combination of problems you face as a content marketer in b2b plus Coronavirus.
 We’re here to talk with leading content marketers, top marketers and business leaders about how you can prepare for the rebound.
-Today, we are so lucky we have Jim Marous with us, and He is one of the most influential people in banking.
-He is a top five fin fin tech influencer to follow and in addition to having advised the White House in the past, he’s an internationally recognized financial industry expert, co publisher of the financial brand, owner and publisher of the digital banking report and hosts of the top 10 banking podcast banking transformed.
+Today, we are so lucky we have Jim Marous with us.
+He is one of the most influential people in banking.
+He is a top five 5 fin tech influencer to follow and in addition to having advised the White House in the past, he’s an internationally recognized financial industry expert, co publisher of The Financial Brand, owner and publisher of The Digital Banking Report and hosts of the top 10 banking podcast banking transformed.
 He’s been in more traditional and financial media outlets than I can list here.
 Let me just dive into the questions.
 Jim, thank you for being here.

 Jim Marous: It’s great to be here.
 Thank you very much.